wrong-commit/kafka-crypto-price-tracker/MONGO_README.md

+# MongoDB

+A MongoDB database exists to track all crypto prices and asset purchases and sales over time.
+Database migrations are performed on startup by the `golang-migrate/migrate` package.
 # List of Mongo collections
 All collections in the `crypto` database.
 All prices are in AUD, and all times are Unix Epochs
 ## prices